Hauterive, Neuchâtel

+Hauterive ([otʁiv]) is a former municipality in the canton of Neuchâtel in Switzerland.
+On 1 January 2025 the former municipalities of Enges, Hauterive, Saint-Blaise and La Tène merged into the new municipality of Laténa.

 History

 Hauterive is first mentioned about 1148 as arta ripa.
 The village's beginnings were first recorded in 1443 when monks founded the monastery Fontaine-André.

 Geography

 Hauterive has an area, As of 2009, of 2.1 km2.
 Of this area, 0.25 km2 or 11.8% is used for agricultural purposes, while 1.27 km2 or 59.9% is forested.
 Of the rest of the land, 0.64 km2 or 30.2% is settled (buildings or roads).

 Of the built-up area, industrial buildings made up 1.9% of the total area while housing and buildings made up 15.6% and transportation infrastructure made up 6.6%. while parks, green belts and sports fields made up 5.7%.
 Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 0.9% is used for growing crops and 2.8% is pastures, while 8.0% is used for orchards or vine crops.

 The municipality was located in the Neuchâtel District until the district level was eliminated on 1 January 2018.
 It is at the foot of the Chaumont near Neuchâtel.

 The Hauterivian Age of the Cretaceous period of geological time is named for Hauterive.